BhanuChandra-1533/Primetrade.ai---Assignment-Intershala/README.md

 1.Trend Calculation: For the trend-following strategy, you'll need to implement your own logic to calculate the Trend column using technical indicators.

-2..Backtesting: Remember to thoroughly backtest these strategies with historical data before using them in live trading.
+2.Backtesting: Remember to thoroughly backtest these strategies with historical data before using them in live trading.

 3.Customization: Adapt the code and logic to your specific trading preferences and risk tolerance.

 4.Risk Management: Always incorporate appropriate risk management measures, such as stop-loss orders and position sizing limits.

-5.Contrarian Strategy
+5.Contrarian Strategy.

-6. Trend-Following Strategy with Sentiment Confirmation.
+6.Trend-Following Strategy with Sentiment Confirmation.

-7. Sentiment-Weighted Position Sizing.
+7.Sentiment-Weighted Position Sizing.

-8. Sentiment-Based Market Timing.
+8.Sentiment-Based Market Timing.

 ## Link to dataset